DivineRPG/DivineRPG/README.md

 * Claim that you made DivineRPG
 * Redistribute modified versions of DivineRPG
 * Copy ANY of DivineRPG's code and/or assets for use in a different project
-* Put DivineRPG in a modpack without permission

 ### Credits
 This mod is owned by XolovA, but he is no longer part of the team